Fylhan/qompoter/README.md

 	* Qompoter.json format
 	* Repository structure
 	* How to add package in it
-* [In progress] Manage several repositories : one in local, one on Squeak, and some online (Github, ...)
+* [In progress] Manage several repositories : using a structured filesystem, custom repo, and some online (Github, ...)
 * [In progress] Better support of Git repositories (availability of the version)
 * Manage version number: >=1.0, 1.0.*
 * Describe and implement a "Packagist" like server for Qompoter